microsoft/Build25-LAB324/README.md

 | Build session page | https://build.microsoft.com/sessions/LAB324 | Event session page with downloadable recording, slides, resources, and speaker bio |
 |Microsoft Learn|https://aka.ms/build25/plan/BestModelGenAISolution|Official Collection or Plan with skilling resources to learn at your own pace|

+## Important Info
+The instruction included in this repo are designed for users going through the lab in a provided Skillable environment, which is the MS Build lab attendees experience.
+For a self-guided learner experience please visit [azure-ai-foundry/ai-tutorials](https://github.com/azure-ai-foundry/ai-tutorials).